olistic/warriorjs/docs/play/space-api.md

 ---

 Whenever you sense an area, often one or multiple spaces (in an array) will be returned.
-For example, the "feel" sense in the beginner tower returns one space:
+For example, the "feel" sense in the "Baby Steps" tower returns one
+space:

 ```js
 const space = warrior.feel();